Explained for Beginners

 - Any locks applied will be visible, with the lock icon, to the right of the name.

 05. the Seven Tools

 The fifth section, located at the bottom of the Photoshop layers panel, consists of 7 tools for easy access.
 Also, some of them can be accessed by keyboard shortcuts.

 When you select 2 or more layers you can “link” them together.

 This will allow you to do specific types of edits on all linked layers vs. one at a time.

-Access this icon (second from left) to apply a Layer Style.
+Access this icon (second from left) to apply a Photoshop layer style.